-- Do not ride on the Lynx platform. - Do not exceed the maximum weight limit. - Limit operation to a 1:12 slope. - Do not drop the platform, run it off a ledge, or otherwise operate it in an irresponsible manner. - Do not get the platform wet.
+- Do not get the platform wet.
 Do not expose the platform to rain or moisture. - Do not use power extension cords with the docking station unless properly rated. - Do not continue to run the platform after hair, yarn, string, or any other items have become wound around the platform's axles or wheels. - Never access the interior of the platform with the charger attached.
-Immediately disconnect the battery after opening the battery compartment door. - · Do not use parts not authorized by Adept. - Do not use any charger not supplied by Adept.
+Immediately disconnect the battery after opening the battery compartment door. - Do not use parts not authorized by Adept. - Do not use any charger not supplied by Adept.